 What’s going on here?
 Let me describe each line.

-The first line is called the ID Declaration; essentially the “label” for this
+The first line is called the ID Declaration; essentially the “label” for this stanza.

 And that’s all!
 Now we can apply this state to our server like this: